This Gluten-Free Vegan Seeded Buckwheat Bread is yeast-free and no-knead, oil-free and nut-free and so easy to make!

 - Place the buckwheat flour, rice flour, tapioca flour, baking powder, bicarbonate of soda, salt and mixed seeds in a large bowl and mix well

-Transfer the mixture to a loaf tin (I used a 21cm/8 inch by 11cm/4 inch loaf tin) lined with greased baking paper and bake in the oven for around 45 minutes, until risen and an inserted skewer comes out clean
+- Transfer the mixture to a loaf tin (I used a one-pound loaf tin) lined with greased baking paper and bake in the oven for around 30 minutes, until risen and an inserted skewer comes out dry – it will probably have a few crumbs stuck to it, but if it comes out wet then the bread isn’t done

 - Keeps well in the fridge for up to a few days, and freezes well too